PasteAsawari/employee_management_portal/README.md

-The Dunder Mifflin Employee Portal Implemeted in Python using Django framework.
+The Dunder Mifflin Employee Portal Implemented in Python using Django framework.
 User can view all the employees on the portal.
 User can add the new employee in the DB.
 User can delete the employee from the DB.